gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 }
 ```

-If the runtime overhead of bounds checking is a concern for your application, you can get **rid of this overhead however by using an array iterator instead of indexing**.
+If the runtime overhead of bounds checking is a concern for your application, you can get **rid of this overhead however by using an array iterator instead of indexing** (or using `get_unchecked()`).
 This is in fact the recommended way of accessing an array unless you really have to use an index (some situations do still need to randomly access the array).

 You might have also noticed that arrays don't decay to pointers (i.e. loses the dimension information -- `sizeof` now gives you the size of the pointer) as easily as they do in C/C++ (especially when passing into functions). **In Rust you can pass in references to any-sized arrays into a function while still being find it's length by calling `.len()`**, something you cannot do in C/C++ (you can pass arrays in C/C++ without the variable decaying to a pointer, but you have to hardcode the function to a specific array size, this is because the size information is not saved in the array memory layout).